alichtner/getCleanData/CodeBook.md

 - 1 - Subject
 - 2 - Activity
-- 3:81 - 79 average means and average standard deviations of measurements made from the wearable devices
+- 3:81 - 79 average means and average standard deviations of measurements made from the wearable devices.
+These numbers are derived from the accelerometers and gyroscopes contained within the Samsung phone used by the test subjects.